T

 • Utilize ride-sharing apps like Grab for convenient and affordable transportation.

-• Carry small denominations of Philippine Pesos for markets and smaller establishments.
+• Always carry small denominations of Philippine Pesos (PHP) for smaller purchases and tips.

 Packing highlights